 "As Gerald, Lakme's object of desire, tenor Drake Dantzler projected just the right countenance to contrast these highly-divergent cultures.
 His light, lyric voice never failed to hit the vocal mark while it furthered the development of his character."
 Colorado Springs Gazette

-Drake made his debut with Opera Theater of the Rockies last spring as Eisenstein in Die Fledermaus, and recently returned this spring to sing Gerard in Lakmé.
+Drake made his debut with Opera Theater of the Rockies in spring of 2013 as Eisenstein in Die Fledermaus, and recently returned this spring to sing Gerard in Lakmé.

-Drake's next directing project, L'incoronazione di Poppea opens May 8th, 2014.
+Drake's next directing project, L'incoronazione di Poppea recently closed.
+Pictures to follow.

 Opera News hailed: "Tenor Dantzler is a real find: he has a voice of molten silver, immaculate musicianship and an expressive stage persona.
 The previous evening (Aug.
 5), Dantzler had stopped the show as Lehár's Count of Luxembourg."

-Drake is happy to join Wade Artist Management.
+Drake is happy to be represented by Wade Artist Management.

 Keep up with Drake's performance and teaching schedule on Twitter with @DrakeD